How to Decrease the Time Spent on Chapter Dues Processing

 Assign a unique member ID number to accompany future dues payments.
 By the way, your colleagues will love you for doing this.

-Understand how unique member ID numbers are used in your AMS and within your organization.
 Working with your IT and accounting department along with chapter representatives, develop a plan for getting chapters to use those ID numbers.

 Offer chapters a self-service portal that’s tied to your AMS where they (or their members) can enter, update, or upload data.
 You’ll reduce the data entry burden on staff and encourage compliance with your business rules.